Whiteville, North Carolina: Education

 Whiteville High School, home of the Wolfpack, competes in the NCHSAA 2A sports division and has won 19 state championships: nine in baseball (1983, 1985, 1989, 1991, 2012, 2014, 2015, 2017, and 2018), four individual track championships, one in team golf (1986), two in football (1965 and 1987), and three in basketball (1969, 1999, and 2000).

-Waccamaw Academy, which opened in 1968, closed in 2012.
+Waccamaw Academy, a segregation academy which opened in 1968, closed in 2012.

 Southeastern Community College is located a few miles to the west of Whiteville.

 Arts and culture

 The city is the site of the North Carolina Museum of Natural Sciences at Whiteville, a satellite museum of the North Carolina Museum of Natural Sciences.

 Annual events include the North Carolina Pecan Harvest Festival.
 In addition, the state-recognized Waccamaw Siouan tribe holds an annual powwow in October with numerous public events.

 The News Reporter, the official newspaper that serves Columbus County, is based in Whiteville.
 It has been published since 1896.

-The stretch of U.S. Route 701 through Columbus County is named for Whiteville's founder, James B. White, who was elected as Columbus County's first state senator.
+The stretch of U.S. Route 701 through Columbus County, known as James B. White Highway, is named for Whiteville's founder, James Bunbury White, who was elected as the first North Carolina senator from Columbus County.